2008 Green Party of England and Wales leadership election

 The 2008 Green Party of England and Wales leadership election took place in September 2008 to select the first leader of the Green Party of England and Wales.
 It was won by Caroline Lucas who received 92.4% of the vote.
 At the same time, Adrian Ramsay was elected unopposed as the party's first deputy leader.

 Prior to the leadership election, the Green Party had two spokespeople called principal speakers instead of leaders.
-Lucas had been the female principal speaker of the party from 2003–2006 and from 2007–2008.
+Lucas had been the female principal speaker of the party from 2003 to 2006 and from 2007 to 2008.

 Background

 From the formation of the Green Party of England and Wales in 1990 until 2008, the party had elected spokespeople called principal speakers instead of leaders.
 From 1990 to 1992, the party had six principal speakers and from 1992 to 2008, the party had two principal speakers: one male and one female.

 In November 2007, the party held an internal referendum on whether they should replace the system of principal speakers with a single leader.
 The party's female speaker, Caroline Lucas, supported introducing a single leader, as did the party activists Tony Juniper and Jonathon Porritt.
 The party's male principal speaker, Derek Wall, opposed the change, as did Jenny Jones, one of the party's two members of the London Assembly.
 The other Assembly Member, Darren Johnson, ran the campaign in favour of moving to a leadership model.

 The referendum required two-thirds of members to vote in favour in order to be effective.
 73% of party members voted in favour of the change.
 The new system would involve leaders serving for two year terms, for a maximum of five terms.